 If you get into a multi-vehicle car accident, stay calm and pull over in a safe location.
 Check yourself and all other parties for injuries.
 Call 911 immediately from the scene of the pile-up, as these kinds of crashes are always severe enough to warrant a call to the police under Texas law.
 If someone is injured, request an ambulance.
 Try to help injured people while you wait for the police.

 Take photographs while still at the scene of the accident for evidence.
 Get the names and information of all other drivers, as well as eyewitnesses.
 Then, go to a hospital in San Antonio.
 When you are ready to discuss your legal rights, contact an attorney for a free initial consultation.
-An attorney can help you determine fault and successfully recover.
+An car and truck accident attorney in San Antonio can help you determine fault and successfully recover.